csirac2/docker/docs/sources/use/run.rst

    -e=[]     : Set environment variables
-   -link=""  : Add link to another container (name:alias)
+   -link=""  : Add link to another container (name:alias) -name=""  : Assign the specified name to the container.
+                 If no name is specific docker will generate a random name -h=""     : Container host name

 Linking also sets environment variables.
+Strangely, the name doesn't show up in the environment, so a container doesn't know its own name.

 ENTRYPOINT
 ----------